vannut/api-documentation/source/reference/v2/payments-api/create-payment.rst

    The shipping details related to the payment.
 We advise to provide these details to improve fraud protection, and improve conversion.

-   This field is optional, but if it is provided, then the full name and address have to be in a valid format.
-See the :ref:`address object <address-object>` documentation for more information on which formats are accepted.
+   Refer to the documentation of the :ref:`address object <address-object>` for more information on which formats are accepted.

    .. parameter:: organizationName
       :type: string
       :condition: optional